 Although it’s essential that your team completes tasks in a timely manner, time tracking completely misses the point.
 A great leader focuses on objectives, outcomes, and behavior by setting up overarching goals and expectations.
 It’s important to take a broader approach and look at the bigger goal, and to lead your remote team from that place.
 The activities that are completed will often be more meaningful, better executed and have a much bigger impact on achieving goals and meeting expectations.

-6 Connect with their values and goals
+6 Connect with your teammate’s values and goals

 It’s easy for remote workers to feel disconnected from the work culture, as they have less access to the company culture.
 They’ll fit in faster if they are aware of your values, and share them on a personal level.
 Hiring and working with remote people that have the right skill set is important, but so is working with people that share similar values.